TreeScaper/CloudforestDocker/guides/usage_notes.md

 ## Running Docker CloudForest

+### `run.sh`

+A simple script `run.sh` is provided to run the project.
+To get started with a local instance *without* data perstitance, run:

+	./run.sh dev cloudforest_dev

+This builds an image named `cloudforestphylogenomics/cloudforest_galaxy:dev`, and runs it in a local container named `cloudforest_dev`.
+You may be prompted to confirm that the script may delete existing images or containers with the same name.
+To override this prompt, the `-d` flag may be used.

+To run an instance with data persistence, first we need to create a volume, and pass it with `-v` as an argument to `run.sh`:

+	docker volume create cloudforest-volume
+	./run.sh -v cloudforest-volume dev cloudforest_dev

 ### Running with No Data Persistence

 Containers are by default ephemeral applications.
 When you run CloudForest using the following command no data is saved once the application is stopped.